iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 [PointProps]($appui-abstract) was created primarily to avoid a dependency on @itwin/core-geometry, which contains an identical interface named [XAndY]($core-geometry).
 PointProps is now deprecated in favor of XAndY, or your own simple implementation.
 Similarly, [UiAdmin.createXAndY]($appui-abstract) has been deprecated.

-### Alpha API Removals
+## Alpha API Removals

+### @itwin/appui-abstract

-[isLetter]($appui-abstract) has been removed.
+`isLetter` has been removed.
 Should you need that functionality, please implement it in your own code.